Partners

 Oregon Housing and Community Services Department is Oregon’s housing finance agency.
 It provides financial and program support to create and preserve opportunities for quality, affordable housing for Oregonians of lower and moderate income.OHCS administers federal and state programs for antipoverty, homeless, energy assistance and community service.
 The Department administers federal and state tax credit programs and other programs which provide funding for affordable housing development across the state.

-In 2007, under the leadership of OHCS and in collaboration with affordable housing industry leaders statewide, the Oregon Housing Acquisition Project (OHAP) was created.
-OHAP’s mission is to align statewide resources to maximize the number of federally subsidized properties preserved throughout Oregon.
+In 2007, under the leadership of OHCS and in collaboration with affordable housing industry leaders statewide, the Oregon Housing Preservation Project (OHPP) was created.
+OHPP’s mission is to align statewide resources to maximize the number of federally subsidized properties preserved throughout Oregon.
 OHCS was an early supporter of the program, and in 2009 contributed $2 million towards the capitalization of the Oregon Housing Acquisition Fund.

 Network for Oregon Affordable Housing (NOAH)